Knight at the Movies ARCHIVES

 the young, innocent ladies that will agree to bare all.

-Calendar Girls or a variation on The Full Monty it should.
+If this sounds like a vintage version of Calendar Girls or a variation on The Full Monty it should.
 Mrs. Henderson Presents mines

 similar territory – like those films, the “shocking” nudity is merely the MacGuffin here, a reason to move the plot along.
 It’s really